South Fayette sees the light at state track meet

 Downpours left Seth Grove Stadium on the campus of Shippensburg University partially submerged.

-And in the middle of those strong pperformances was sprinnter Amy Alen.
-She ran the anchor on the 400 relay, the anchor leg on the 1,600 re team and finsihed third in the 400 and seventh in the 200 dash.
+And in the middle of those strong performances was sprinter Amy Alen.
+She ran the anchor on the 400 relay, the anchor leg on the 1,600 relay team and finished third in the 400 and seventh in the 200 dash.

 "I got out to a pretty good start in the 400," said Allen.
 "There were two girls on the outside of me and I couldn't see inside the lanes.
 I felt good and I finished better than I expected.
 I was ranked fourth."